Regulations and Procedures Governing the Master's Thesis

 The academic unit/program of the candidate approves an advisory committee for all thesis students.
 All Thesis Advisory Committee (TAC) members must be members of the Graduate Faculty at WLU.
 For all masters' programs, TACs must consist of:

-- a thesis advisor, who normally will be a full-time faculty member in the academic unit/program of the candidate; and
+- a thesis advisor, who will be a full-time faculty member normally in the academic sub-unit/program of the candidate; and

 All members of the TAC must review and approve the thesis proposal (see MRP/Thesis Proposal Approval form).
 All members of the TAC must also review a complete draft of the thesis prior to the oral defence and verify that it is ready to go forward for defence (see Scheduling the Oral Defence of the Thesis, below).

 The Thesis Examination Committee (TEC) must consist of all the members of the TAC and an external examiner who is knowledgeable on the subject of the thesis.
-The external examiner must be approved by the academic unit/program of the candidate (e.g., graduate co-ordinator, chair, or dean) and will not have been a member of the candidate's TAC.
-Normally, at least one member of the TEC must be from outside the academic unit/program of the candidate.
-If all members of the TAC are internal to the candidate's academic unit/program, the external examiner must come from outside the academic unit/program of the candidate and normally will be a faculty member from another WLU department.
+The external examiner must be approved by the academic sub-unit/program of the candidate (e.g., graduate co-ordinator, chair, or dean) and will not have been a member of the candidate's TAC.
+Normally, at least one member of the TEC must be from outside the academic sub-unit/program of the candidate.
+If all members of the TAC are internal to the candidate's academic sub-unit/program, the external examiner must come from outside the academic sub-unit/program of the candidate and normally will be a faculty member from another WLU department.
 Where there is no available faculty member with requisite expertise in another department at WLU, a suitable member of another nearby university may be asked to serve as external examiner.
-The chairperson for the defense, appointed by the appropriate administrative office within the academic unit/program, must be a member of the Graduate Faculty of the university and be external to the TEC, but may come from within the academic unit/program of the candidate.
+The chairperson for the defense, appointed by the appropriate administrative office within the academic sub-unit/program, must be a member of the Graduate Faculty of the university and be external to the TEC, but may come from within the academic sub-unit/program of the candidate.

-Once the TAC has agreed that the thesis is ready to go forward for defence, the thesis advisor must ensure that the Master's Thesis Defence - Request to schedule oral examination form (available on the FGPS website), is completed and the form is submitted to the appropriate administrative office within the academic unit/program (this might be the graduate co-ordinator's, program director's, department chair's, or dean's office, depending on the academic unit/program).
+Once the TAC has agreed that the thesis is ready to go forward for defence, the thesis advisor must ensure that the Master's Thesis Defence - Request to schedule oral examination form is completed and the form is submitted to the appropriate administrative office within the academic sub-unit/program (this might be to the graduate co-ordinator, department chair, or dean, depending on the academic sub-unit/program).
 The candidate is responsible for ensuring that the thesis is submitted in the format required by the current WLU Dissertation/Thesis Format Guidelines.
-The candidate is also responsible for ensuring that all members of the TAC have received a copy of the thesis and for submitting two copies of the thesis to the appropriate administrative office within the academic unit/program.
+The candidate is also responsible for ensuring that all members of the TAC have received a copy of the thesis and for submitting two copies of the thesis to the appropriate administrative office within the academic sub-unit/program.